pghvlaans/sbotools/man/sbotest/post-release/sbotest.1.md

 **sbopkglint(1)** is run on all test targets once [sboinstall(1)](sboinstall.1.md) has been called for the last time.
-A summary of results is displayed and saved to *SBO_HOME/test\_(timestamp).log*.
+A summary of results is displayed and saved to *SBO_HOME/results/(timestamp).log*.
 Scripts that fail **sbolint(1)** or **sbopkglint(1)**, or fail to build altogether, are reported so that any issues can be taken care of before submitting scripts to **SlackBuilds.org**.

-The package archive can be kept current with **\--archive-rebuild**, which replaces all outdated packages in the archive, provided that they are not installed.
+The package archive can be kept current with **\--archive-rebuild**, which rebuilds all version- and build-mismatched packages in the archive, provided that they are not installed or on the blacklist.
+If **STRICT_UPGRADES** is **TRUE**, only mismatched packages with lower version or build numbers will be removed from the archive.
+By default, all mismatched packages are removed.

 ## OPTIONS